SergioBertolinSG/populator/README.md

 # populator
-A tool for populate a server and checking that everything was created
+A tool to populate a server and check that everything was created

 Fill the description.json file using description.example.json as template and pass it as a parameter to populator.py.